Martin-Stangl/openHAB-javascript-rule-libraries/README.md

 - INFO: none
 - DEBUG: short

-The prefix can be configured when initializing the Logger:
+The format can be configured when initializing the Logger:
 ```
-var log = Logger("Garden lights", DEBUG, {
+var log = Logger("gardenlights", DEBUG, {
         "ERROR": {"prefix": "short"},
         "WARN":  {"prefix": "level"},
         "INFO":  {"prefix": "none"},
         "DEBUG": {"prefix": "long"}
     });
 ```
+(It is no mistake in the documentation that the format is called prefix in the configuration.
+The log formats used to be different in version 1 of the helper library nad the name was kept for backwards compatibility.)

 ### Configuring notification recipients
 By default, notifications are sent out as a broadcast, meaning all persons with devices registered in the cloud instance receive the notifications.
 But it is possible to provide specific recipients when initializing the Logger by providing their cloud instance IDs (e-mail address):
 ```
-var log = Logger("Garden lights", DEBUG, {
+var log = Logger("gardenlights", DEBUG, {
         "ERROR": {"recipients": ["me@mydomain.example", "mygeek@mydomain.example"]},    // default prefix, 2 recipients
         "WARN":  {"prefix": "short"},                                                   // prefix short, broadcast (to all recipients)
         "INFO":  {"recipients": []]},                                                   // no recipient (no notification is sent)